deb-intel/InnerSourceDeb/tier-definitions/buildEnvironmentAndDocumentation.rst

 Related
 *******

-In addition to a simple and well documented build environment teams should also aim to enable an easy to use :ref:`dev-env-setup`
+In addition to a simple and well documented build environment teams should also aim to enable an easy to use :ref:`developmentSetup`

 Next Steps
 **********